Duofiller/docs/index.md

 [!ref target="blank" text="Duofiller Gen1 user manual"](https://duofiller.com/manual)

 Duofiller Gen1 fillers that are upgraded with the G2 upgrade kit will have the same functionality as G2 fillers.
-Excemption, for an upgraded G1 filler max temperature is 65 C / 149 F, not 76 C / 170 F.
+Excemption, for an upgraded G1 filler max temperature is 65 C / 149 F, not 76 C / 170 F as for the Duofiller G2 fillers.

 # Safety